jfrog/vault-plugin-secrets-artifactory/README.md

 1. Under "Welcome, admin" (top right) go to "Edit Profile".
 1. Unlock your user profile and get your API Key.
 Save your API Key as an environment variable `KEY`.

 You will now create the Access Token that Vault will use to interact with Artifactory.
-In Artifactory 7.4+ this can be done in the UI (Service: Artifactory, Expiry: Never Expires), otherwise use the REST API:
+In Artifactory 7.4+ this can be done in the UI Administration --> Identity and Access --> Access Tokens(Service: Artifactory, Expiry: Never Expires), otherwise use the REST API:

 ```
 curl -XPOST -u admin:$KEY "https://artifactory.example.org/artifactory/api/security/token" \